USEPA/e-manifest/README.md

 The e-Manifest team has uploaded an **[Updated FAQ](https://www.epa.gov/e-manifest/frequent-questions-about-e-manifest)**.

 ## What is going on
-The next Production release is May, 15 2020, the following functionality is available for testing in our preproduction environment:
+The next PreProduction/Test release is May, 29 2020, the following functionality is available for testing in our preproduction environment:

-    -	Services handling lower case MTN suffixes
-    -	Functionality for gracefully handling missing mailing addresses
-    -	The ability for Industry users to change a manifest from Full Electronic to Hybrid or vise-versa.
-    -	Enhancements to industry billing
-    -	Enhancements to the current weekly Site activity notification email
-    -	A warning for State users correcting manifests if they are adding an “Extract to Public = No” site to a manifest.
+    -	Updates Forth coming

-    For more details see https://github.com/USEPA/e-manifest/issues
+    For more details on current issues see https://github.com/USEPA/e-manifest/issues
 * Please see the [How e-Manifest uses GitHub Issues](https://github.com/USEPA/e-manifest/blob/master/Reference/How%20e-Manifest%20uses%20GitHub%20Issues.pdf) document to see how the e-Manifest team utilizes GitHub issues to communicate what we are working on with the user community.

-The next Production release is May, 15 2020.
+The next Production release is June, 12 2020.

-The next 5 preproduction releases are: 5/27/20, 6/24/20, 7/22/20, 8/19/2020
+The next 5 preproduction releases are: 5/27/20, 6/24/20, 7/22/20, 8/19/2020, 9/16/20, 10/14/20

-The next 5 production releases are: 4/17/20, 5/15/20, 6/12/20, 7/10/20, 8/7/2020
+The next 5 production releases are: 6/12/20, 7/10/20, 8/7/2020, 9/4/20, 10/2/20

 ## How to test and what is available
 EPA strongly encourages testing of the services and has provided [sample JSON](https://github.com/USEPA/e-manifest/tree/master/Services-Information/Schema/manifest-save-return-examples) to get testers started: